AishSundar/sig-release/release-process-documentation/release-team-guides/ci-signal-playbook.md

   - Understand if the test needs to be release blocking
   - Advise Release team in making informed go/no-go calls
   - Work with sig-testing on any possible test infra improvement to help improve test pass rate
-- Makesrecommendations to Sig-Release for promoting and demoting Release blocking and Merge blocking tests as per the [Blocking tests Proposal](https://docs.google.com/document/d/1kCDdmlpTnHPQt5z8JzODdFCc3T2D4MKR53twsDZu20c/edit)
+- Makes recommendations to Sig-Release for promoting and demoting Release blocking and Merge blocking tests as per the [Blocking tests Proposal](https://docs.google.com/document/d/1kCDdmlpTnHPQt5z8JzODdFCc3T2D4MKR53twsDZu20c/edit)

 ### Explicit detail is important:
 - If you're looking for answer that's not in this document, don't just ask me, please file an issue so we can keep the document current.